-Chinese officials contend that THAAD threatens China's legitimate security interests.
-In February 2016, Chinese Foreign Minister Wang Yi argued that "The deployment of the THAAD system by the United States ... goes far beyond the defense need of the Korean Peninsula" and that it "is not just to defend South Korea, but a wider agenda and may even serve the possibility of targeting China."
+Chinese officials contend that THAAD threatens China's legitimate security interests and could destabilize the region.
+In February 2016, Chinese Foreign Minister Wang Yi argued that the deployment of the THAAD system by the United States ... goes far beyond the defense need of the Korean Peninsula" and that it "is not just to defend South Korea, but a wider agenda and may even serve the possibility of targeting China."
+After its deployment was announced in July 2016, Wang called THAAD "unjustified" and reiterated that the system "far exceeded the need for defense and will undermine the security interests of China...and shatter the regional strategic balance and trigger an arms race."

 These concerns are grounded in a few Chinese perceptions.
 First, many Chinese strategists do not consider THAAD to be a suitable defense against DPRK missiles, given the short distances involved and DPRK limitations.
 Because of this, the assumption is made that THAAD must be intended for some other use.
 Second, THAAD's radar is capable of detecting and tracking missile launches within parts of mainland China.
-While a THAAD system in South Korea is not thought to be capable of intercepting Chinese missiles, the THAAD radar can be integrated into other missile defense systems in order to improve their effectiveness by providing early tracking or discrimination information.
-This presents the possibility of degrading China's second-strike (retaliatory) nuclear deterrent capabilities.
+While a THAAD system in South Korea is not thought to be capable of intercepting Chinese missiles, the THAAD radar can be integrated into other existing missile defense systems in order to improve their effectiveness by providing early tracking or discrimination information.
+This presents the possibility of degrading China's secondstrike (retaliatory) nuclear deterrent capabilities.
 Finally, South Korean participation in an integrated missile defense program would mark a further strengthening of what China often perceives to be American "encirclement" with its alliance system.